DavidJFelix/strapless/README.md

 # Strapless

 This is a hard fork of [MikeMcQuaid/Strap](https://github.com/mikemcquaid/strap).
-Strap is a stable, reliable project that is maintained by a good maintainer.
+Strap is a stable and reliable project which is well maintained.
-It is highly recommended by the authors of this repository.
-This project is a spiritual successor to Strap, aiming to leverage serverless technology and provide a bootstrap script for a greater diversity of development machines.
+This project is inpired by Strap and the initial codebase is exactly the same as strap.
+Strapless aims to leverage serverless technology and provide a bootstrap script for a greater diversity of development machines.

 Strapless is a script and interface for bootstraping a minimal development system.
 It does not assume you're any specific type of development but installs a minimal set of software which a developer will want.